briankhoi/obsidian-notes/CMU/18613 - Foundations of Computer Systems/Floating Point.md

 There are two types of special values:
 - When exp = all 1's and frac = all 0's, this represents the value of infinity and the result of an operation that overflows.
 This infinity can be both positive and negative (e.g. 1.0/0.0 = −1.0/−0.0 = +infinity, 1.0/−0.0 = −infinity)
-- When exp = all 1's and frac != all 0's.
+- When exp = all 1's and frac != all 0's (so basically a non-zero number. this includes 1.
+NaN is NOT all 1's for both exp and frac it can be any non-zero value for frac).
 This represents the NaN (not a number) value, which represents cases when no numeric value can be determined (e.g. sqrt(-1))

 ![[Pasted image 20250904235019.png]]

 ### C Floating Point Decoding Examples
 ![[Pasted image 20250904234802.png]]
 ![[Pasted image 20250904234907.png]]
++ 1-3=-2
++ 1.10000
++ 1.1
++ 1.5 * 2^-2
++ 3/2 * 1/4
++ 3/8
 ### Properties
 The IEEE 754 Format was deliberately designed so that a computer's hardware can compare two positive floating-point numbers very quickly.
 It can do this by taking a shortcut: instead of doing complicated math, it just treats their 32-bit (or 64-bit) patterns as if they were simple unsigned integers and compares those instead.